-- Before cooking a good brown rice or rice, it is strongly recommended to rinse it to remove the starch (which makes the rice sticks) and all the impurities that may be on the grain of rice.
-Put the rice in a bowl and rinse it several times, rubbing it until the water is no longer cloudy.
+- Before cooking, we strongly recommended rinsing the rice to remove the starch that makes the rice stick and any impurities on the grains.
+Put the rice in a bowl and rinse it several times, rubbing the rice until the water is no longer cloudy.

-- Add water/broth and brown rice into the instant pot and stir.
+- Add water or broth and brown rice to the Instant Pot and stir.

-- Remove the lid and fluff the brown rice by using fork.
+- Remove the lid and fluff the brown rice with a fork.